andrewchambers/bupstash/doc/man/bupstash-checkout.1.md

   to `BUPSTASH_KEY`.

 * --pick PATH:
-  Synchronize only a sub-directory from a snapshot.
+  Pick a sub-directory of the snapshot to checkout..

 * --ownership:
-  Synchronize uid's and gid's.
+  Set uid's and gid's.

 * --xattrs:
-  Synchronize xattrs.
+  Set xattrs.

 * --query-cache PATH:
   Path to the query-cache file, defaults to one of the following, in order, provided